Toast

 Type

-prop lets you set the severity of toast messages and give it a semantic meaning.
+The type prop lets you set the severity of toast messages and give it a semantic meaning.

-Four different options are available: neutral
+Four different options are available: neutral, positive, warning and negative.

 function toastExample() { const MyButton = ({ type }) => { const { showToast } = useContext(ToastContext); return ( <Button label={type} onClick={() => { showToast({ title: type, type }); }} /> ); }; return ( <ToastProvider> <MyButton type="neutral" /> <MyButton type="positive" /> <MyButton type="warning" /> <MyButton type="negative" /> </ToastProvider> ); }